 - You can also create your own custom power saver plans by using More power options.

-Display is the most power consuming part of a computer—even more than a hard disk and CPU.
+The display is the most power-consuming part of a computer—even more than a hard disk and CPU.
 Most of the laptops come with dedicated keys to control the brightness and contrast ratio of the display.
 You can also adjust the display brightness from Power Options in Control Panel.

-- Click battery icon in notification area and click on More Power Options.
+- Click the battery icon in the notification area and click on More Power Options.